 Richard Crawley – Baritone

-His distinguished career has taken him to premier opera and musical theater stages worldwide, with notable appearances at the Metropolitan Opera, New York City Opera, San Francisco Opera, and Lyric Opera of Chicago.
+His distinguished career spans the globe’s premier opera and musical theater stages, including engagements with the Metropolitan Opera, New York City Opera, San Francisco Opera, and Lyric Opera of Chicago.
 His international profile includes performances at the Teatro Colón in Buenos Aires, Staatstheater Stuttgart, and the Greek National Opera.
 As a sought-after orchestral soloist, he has collaborated with the Tokyo Oratorio Society, Baltimore Symphony Orchestra, and the Hong Kong Symphony, performing at major national venues such as Carnegie Hall and Avery Fisher Hall at Lincoln Center.

 Recent critical successes highlight his dramatic range, including his portrayal of Solomon Schechter in Arnold Saltzman’s opera Geniza: Hidden Fragments at Adas Israel in Washington, D.C., and Tevye in Fiddler on the Roof as part of UCF Celebrates the Arts in the Walt Disney Theater at the Dr. Phillips Performing Arts Center in Orlando.